 When it starts.
 Kids who get eczema at a young age may be more likely to have allergies or asthma later.

 How severe it is.
-Kids with worse eczema symptoms may be more likely to develop allergies or asthma.
+Kids with worse eczema symptoms may be more likely to get allergies or asthma.

-There are some things you can do that might lower your child's chances of worsening eczema, asthma, or allergies.
-The evidence isn't clear, so you should talk to your doctor or your child's pediatrician.
+You can do some things that might lower your child's chances of worsening eczema, asthma, or allergies.
+The evidence isn't clear, so talk to your doctor or your child's pediatrician.
 Depending on the situation, the doctor might recommend:

 Diet changes.
 If your baby has a high risk of allergic problems, some doctors recommend changes in diet.
-You might hold off on solid foods until your baby is at least 6 months old.
+Breastfeeding for at least 4 months can help protect your child.
+“Hydrolyzed” formula might help protect formula-fed babies.